 Programs and Services updates as of 25 March 2020:

-- Phoenix Workshops for gay, bi, cis-gender, trans-men, and all women have moved to online platforms.
+- Phoenix Workshops for gay, bi, cis-gender, trans-men, and all women have resumed face to face events.

 - Public Speakers Bureau bookings can be made for speakers via video conferencing platforms, and training programs are taking part in a limited format.

 - Gen Next monthly meetings are temporarily suspended.

 - Planet Positive seasonal socials are going ahead with COVID-19 safety precautions in place.